csu-hci-projects/FA25-DepartmentOfDeparted/README.md

 ## Installation
 ### Quick start (Windows)
 1. Clone the repo.
-2. Run `run.bat` from the project root.
+2. Run `setup.bat` from the project root if you wish to build and compile compile.

 The script installs build tools (Git, MSVC build tools, CMake, Ninja, vcpkg), fetches dependencies, configures a RelWithDebInfo build, compiles, and launches the engine.
 Requires Windows 10/11, internet, and admin rights are recommended for tool installs.